bekk/firebase-workshop/_Proposed Solutions_/Chapter 3 - Authentication/README.md

-# Proposed solutions for Part 3 Authentication
+# Proposed solutions for Chapter 3: Authentication

 ## Register a user with email